questianon/sdupdates/README.md

 	* DALL·E mini
 * http://aiart.house
 * HF demo list: https://pastebin.com/9X1BPf8S

+**How do I get more of a strong effect on my embedding?**
+>(might be outdated info) Embeddings take your image and find tokens from the current model that match the image, and when you use the embedding, it called on those specific tokens.
+So, it really depends on what embedding you're trying to create (how close it is to the default model, how pronounced the imgs are, etc).
+Plus, you can always add more emphasis for more of an effect

 **How does the increasing prompt token limit work?**
 >With the token counter for each word, let's say you have the prompt: